home-assistant/home-assistant.io/source/_components/opentherm_gw.markdown

   - /components/sensor.opentherm_gw/
 ---

-The `opentherm_gw` component is used to control the [OpenTherm Gateway](http://otgw.tclcode.com/) from Home Assistant.
+The `opentherm_gw` integration is used to control the [OpenTherm Gateway](http://otgw.tclcode.com/) from Home Assistant.

 There is currently support for the following device types within Home Assistant: